 In most of Europe outside Scandinavia and Switzerland, two or three of you traveling together can stay in a real hotel for less than you would spend in a hostel.
 Unless you’re just looking for partying mates to blow more money with, independent small hotels and value chains like Ibis and NH Hotels can give you more comfort at a good price.
 Go beyond the U.S. booking sites though as they’ll have more inventory elsewhere.
 Use a metasearch engine like HotelsCombined but then also search Booking.com, TripAdvisor (beyond the first page), a good guidebook, or an authoritative local resource guide online.

 Don’t forget to check your balance if you’ve followed my advice for getting free hotel rooms by getting the right credit card.
 Cash in some points in the most expensive spot.

 Or maybe the best hotel is no hotel at all.
 There are some terrific apartment rental deals all over Europe, like all of these where you can find a European apartment rental for less than $50 a night.
-If you have never used Airbnb before, follow my referral link and you’ll get a big rebate on your first rental.
+Check out Airbnb or Vrbo.

 Live Like a European Local

 If you rent an apartment or home for a couple weeks in one place, you can live a local life instead of a tourist life and spend far less in the process.
 When you’re in a real neighborhood instead of a tourist one, you pay what the locals—who probably aren’t rich—pay for groceries, pubs, coffee shops, and restaurants.
 You’ll also meet people who don’t get paid to serve you and experience more of the local culture.

 If you can stay with a friend or relative that’s the best, but assuming you don’t know someone everywhere, you can sign up to be a housesitter, do a home exchange, or rent an apartment a subway ride away from where all the tour buses are parked.

 Get on a Bike in Europe